aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

    incar = VaspIncarData(incar=incar_params)

-For the `KPOINT` params we also use a rather sparse grid.
+For the `KPOINTS` parameters we also use a rather sparse grid.
 In the following the grid is setup using the automatic method:

 .. code-block:: python